 Requirements Hours

 Two of the following cou rses: 6

 ANT 301 Biological Anthropology

 ANT 302 Cultural Anthropology

 ANT 304 Introduction to Archaeological Studies: Prehistoric Archaeology

 ANT 307 Culture and Communication

 Nine additional hours up per-division anthropology 9

 Please Note:

 A minimum of nine hours s must be completed in residence.

-• ade point average of at least 2.00 in versity and counted toward the minor r
+A student must earn a grade point average of at least 2.00 in courses taken at the University and counted toward the minor requirements.